 Mikulik Lawn and Landscape, LLC now offers safe and effective methods to control geese on your property.
 Whether your looking to control geese on your lakefront property or an athletic field, we have solutions.
 Please contact us to discuss a program that works for you!

 OCTOBER 7, 2016

 Touch-a-Truck event held in Highland Lakes AIM VERNON

 Keri Zierenberg, of Tanis Concrete Inc., hands out puzzles to attendees.
 The Highland Lakes Clubhouse Committee, local businesses, and services teamed up to hold a Touch-a-Truck event on Oct.
 2, 2016 in the clubhouse parking lot.
 Local businessmen Rob and Ray Bross join a group of Highland Lakes kids on a Ray Bross Construction Inc. front end loader.
 Vernon Police Officer Steven Rovetto tells youngster Joseph Rampolla how to turn the sirens and lights on in the patrol vehicle.
 Joseph Potsel enjoys the chance to sit on a large lawn mower that local business Mikulik Lawn and Landscape brought for all to check out.

 John Mikulik, Owner

 Mikulik Lawn and Landscape is a landscape maintenance, design, construction, and fertilizer/pesticide application company.
-We are proud to provide services to both residential and commercial clients in the towns of Vernon (including Highland Lakes), Warwick, Chester, and Sugar Loaf.
+We are proud to provide services to both residential and commercial clients in Northern New Jersey and Orange County, New York.